Rene-007/atomicDDA/310_advancedDDA_FFT/README.md

 This is a *20x* improvement from the 766.3&thinsp;s we had before!

 Note, due to the much larger grid, the observed accuracy in the spectra actually got a bit worse.
-However, when compensating it by reducing the tolerance from `1e-2` to `0.5e-2` the requirde cpu time was with 75.7&thinsp;s still *10x* faster.
+However, when compensating for it by reducing the tolerance from `1e-2` to `0.5e-2` the required CPU time was with 75.7&thinsp;s still *10x* faster.
+Hence, it is a big improvement!

-Additionally, in the [next section](../320_advancedDDA_FFT-optimized) we will introduce further optimizations.
+Nevertheless, in the [next section](../320_advancedDDA_FFT-optimized) we will introduce further optimizations.